griddo/griddo-dxp/README.md

 - **SEO and Performance**: Generates bot-readable static HTML, optimizes load times, and achieves top Core Web Vitals scores.
 - **Role-Based Collaboration**: Assign permissions for SEO, analytics, content, and design teams, with traceability for external collaborators.
 - **Digital Asset Management**: Griddo Images optimizes media handling for efficient content workflows.
+- **Integrations**: Griddo can be integrated with any system in the university, SIS, CRMs or ERPs
+    - **CRM**
+        - Salesforce CRM
+        - Zoho CRM
+        - MS Dynamics
+### Featuring:
+- **Griddo Live Preview**
+With Griddo Live Preview you don´t fit the content to a predefined template, you craft the new page.
+And you can see the results as you work and iterate the content in the editor.
+    - Check the results in any predefined breakpoint
+    - Share the progress with a quick-link
+    - Validate that the SEO structure is right
+    - Check everythng is ready to publish in the **Error Panel**

+- **Griddo Form Builder**
+    - Create Forms right form the editor
+    - Add Form to any webpage
+    - Connect with the CRM or a Google Sheet

+- **Griddo AI Serch**
+    - Smart search over all the content of the web ecosystem
+    - Personalize the results
+    - Personalize the SERP with AI overviews

 ## Benefits for Higher Education